Shopping Links

 So far as the story on screen goes, two smooth looking baddies, V-Darn and V-Sion, plus their tiny demonic sidekick Akumako, have been charged by the evil Human leaders with finding the ancient power of Gaia.
 Only four beast people and one human stand in their way: Wan of the cats, Bud of the birds, Mei-Mer of the mer-people, Tuttle (of the... turtles?), and the mysterious human girl Yuni.
 Fortunately for the good guys, Wan, Bud, and Mei-Mer each have a powerful Totem fighting on their side.

 K.O.
 Beast's plot is the sort of embarrassingly bad material you'd expect in a lame kids' show.
-The series' biggest issue is that at the beginning and end it's moving slowly enough to notice, plus you're not being distracted by the equally juvenile but decidedly better executed comedy.
-There's a pretty clear bell curve to it: The set-up episode is cringe-worthy if you've hit puberty and the second is only marginally better, but in the third through sixth the lame comedy is fast-and-furious enough to be worth a few laughs.
+The series' biggest issue is that at the beginning and end it's moving slowly enough to notice, plus you're not being distracted by the equally juvenile but decidedly better-executed comedy.
+There's a pretty clear bell curve to it: The set-up episode is cringe-worthy if you've hit puberty, and the second is only marginally better, but in the third through sixth the lame comedy is fast-and-furious enough to be worth a few laughs.
 Then it tries to get serious and wrap up the story in the final episode, which amounts to a long, boring cliche.
-If you're not too ashamed to sit through enough to get to the meat, it's not nearly as bad as it looks.
+If you're not too ashamed to sit through enough to get to the meat, and overlook the end, it's not nearly as bad as it looks at first.

 Thankfully, at least it's reasonably good stupid, manic, juvenile comedy.
-Once it gets going, the three main heroes (Tuttle, the fourth, does nothing but whine dramatically and wear a cool hat) rev up the banter and insist on putting their own stupidity and base desires above absolutely anything else so relentlessly that it's actually reasonably funny.
-The pacing is rather harried, running over some punchlines, and the jokes push even my fairly high tolerance for dumb-but-rapid-fire humor, but at least it rarely slows down long enough to realize how lame it really is.
+Once it gets going, the three main heroes rev up the banter and insist on putting their own stupidity and base desires above absolutely anything else so relentlessly that it's actually pretty funny.
+(The fourth hero, Tuttle,2 does nothing but whine dramatically and wear a cool hat.)
+The pacing is rather harried, running over some punch lines, and the jokes push even my fairly high tolerance for dumb-but-rapid-fire humor, but at least it rarely slows down long enough for you to realize how lame it really is.

 The only other thing worth mentioning is a small handful of sufficiently wacky tidbits--mostly little throwaway things in the background like Mei-Mer's shocked expressions--that are just enough to register on my lame-but-good humor meter.
-If you're watching the Japanese version you'll also be treated to Bud's dramatic-yet-awkward exclamation of "Son of a b*tch!" (in English) while flipping off the villain (yes, a bird flipping the bird).
-Bud's Star-Spangled-Top-Hat bedecked grandfather is also out-there enough to elicit a chuckle.
+If you're watching the Japanese version you'll also be treated to Bud's dramatic-yet-awkward exclamation of "Son of a bitch!" (in English) while flipping off the villain (yes, a bird flipping the bird).
+Bud's Star-Spangled-Top-Hat-bedecked grandfather is also out-there enough to elicit a chuckle.

-The voice acting carries all this chaos, and is is the series' main strength; the three veteran leads in the Japanese cast pull off all manner of screeching, hollering, panicking, and (in the case of smooth-talking Bud) rapid switches between greasy-smooth cheese and entirely un-cool squawking (both figuratively and literally).
-He also manages to do a passable job of pronouncing the English his dialogue is heavily seasoned with.
-On the villainous side the little devil has an amusingly screechy little voice, and V-Darn isn't bad either.
-The rest of the cast isn't so good--Tuttle is so-so Yuni is really weak--but thankfully neither of them have much to say.
-Orikasa Ai also makes an appearance late in the series in a semi-dramatic role, but has little worthwhile to do.
+The voice acting carries all this chaos, and is the series' main strength.
+The three veteran leads in the Japanese cast--Kappei Yamaguchi as chipper Wan, Mika Kanai as Mei Mer, and Takehito Koyasu as smooth-talking Bud--pull off all manner of screeching, hollering, panicking, and (in the case of Bud) rapid switches between greasy-smooth cheese and entirely un-cool squawking (both figuratively and literally).
+Koyasu also manages to do a passable job of pronouncing the English his dialogue is heavily seasoned with.
+On the villainous side Naoko Matsui gives the little devil Akumako an amusingly screechy little voice, and V-Darn, voiced by Yasunori Matsumoto, isn't bad either.
+The rest of the cast isn't so good--Kouzou Shioya is so so as Tuttle/Mekka and Rumi Shishido as Yuni is downright weak--but thankfully neither of them have much to say.
+Ai Orikasa also makes an appearance late in the series in a semi-dramatic role, but has little worthwhile to do.

 The English is, surprisingly, just about as good.
-The standout is definitely Wan, whose English voice keeps up remarkably well with the chipper, goofy Japanese version, but Bud's smooth-talkin'/high-pitched squawkin' is also right up there.
-The translators (and actors, and director) also do a remarkably good job with some very tough to follow dialogue, matching the action and original dialogue relatively well while still keeping up the flow and plenty of funny.
+The standout is definitely Sam Regal as Wan, who keeps up remarkably well with the chipper, goofy Japanese version, but Bud's smooth-talkin'/high-pitched squawkin', supplied by Liam O'Brien, is also right up there.
+The translators (and actors, and director) also do a remarkably good job with some very tough-to-follow dialogue, matching the action and original dialogue relatively well while still keeping up the flow and plenty of funny.
 The dub crew also managed a good transition from Bud's English-sprinkled Japanese dialogue to something appropriately cheesily-smooth without the benefit of being able to insert "I'm so cool" English phrases all over the place.

 The old-school visuals certainly do their part to hold up the action.
-Cute, somewhat old-fashioned art (has that rougher, early 90s look to it), lots of bright colors, and a whole lot of animation that's actually fast enough to keep up with the barrage of humor.
-About all you could really ask for.
+Cute, somewhat old-fashioned art (it has that rougher, early-'90s look to it), lots of bright colors, and a whole lot of animation that's actually fast enough to keep up with the barrage of humor--about all you could really ask for.
 Throw in several dramatically cheesy robot transformation sequences and you're set.

 In all, K.O.
 Beast is not for people looking for anything even close to originality, or for people who do not have an extreme tolerance for lame, overused jokes and endless pratfalls.
 It is, however, plenty manic, and the spunky banter between the lead characters in both languages is enough to at least make for an amusing diversion for those so inclined.
 Just beware of the "dramatic" episodes taking up space at the beginning and end.